xformerfhs/hashvalue/README.md

 Now a different hash algorithm is specified:

 ```
-hashvalue -source "There should be a meaning." --base32 --base64 --hex --hash blake2b-384
+hashvalue --source "There should be a meaning." --base32 --base64 --hex --hash blake2b-384
 ```

 ```